adamsricks/The-Adventures-of-Snickerdood/README.md

 # The-Adventures-of-Snickerdood

 ## Description
-This is a very simple platforming game made with pygame.
-It's about the adventures of snickerdood the lumberjack getting snickerdoodles for his sick girlfriend.
+This is a very simple platforming game made with pygame, about the adventures of snickerdood the lumberjack and his search for the lost snickerdoodles (or something like that).

 ## How to set it up
 IDE and Python, plus pygame installed.

 ## How to make levels
 Go to the file called levelEditor.py and run that.
-That's the level editor.
 Here are the commands to use:
 * Press n to enter the name of the world
 * Press d to set the starting door, and then d again for the ending door
 * Press f to make floors